choderalab/rbd-ab-contact-analysis/01_system_preparation/RBD_S309/PDBs/README.md

 2) adding missing bonds in the sugar and between the sugar and N343,
 3) deleting the glycan stub in 7jx3.

-Finally, there were severe clashes introduced when building in the glycan, so we used [ISOLDE](https://isolde.cimr.cam.ac.uk/) to remove these clashes and refine non-ideal rotamers.
+Finally, there were severe clashes introduced when building in the glycan, so we used [ISOLDE](https://isolde.cimr.cam.ac.uk/) to remove these clashes and refine problematic rotamers.

 ### Detailed steps taken in ISOLDE